Ukraine says at least 3 killed in Russian strike on Kyiv – DW – 01/18/2025

 Ukraine says at least 3 killed in Russian strike on KyivJanuary 18, 2025

-At least three people were killed and others were injured after Russia launched a barrage of drones on the Ukrainian capital Kyiv in a rare attack, the city's authorities said on Saturday.
+At least three people were killed and others were injured after Russia launched a barrage of drones and missiles on the Ukrainian capital Kyiv in a rare attack, the city's authorities said on Saturday.

-"We already have four dead in Shevchenkivskyi district," said Timur Tkachenko, head of Kyiv's military administration, in a Telegram post.
-Police meanwhile reported three deaths.
+"In the early hours of the morning, the enemy launched a ballistic strike on the center of Kyiv.
+The area was affected by falling debris.
+Three people are confirmed dead, and three others were wounded," Ukrainian President Volodymyr Zelenskyy wrote on X.

 What do we know about the attack?

-The deaths were caused by a shot-down missile which fell over Kyiv's Shevchenkivskyi district, Tkachenko said.
-The attack also injured three others, he added.
+The deaths were caused by a shot-down missile which fell over Kyiv's Shevchenkivskyi district, Timur Tkachenko, head of Kyiv's military administration, said.

 "Russian forces initially launched drones and then a ballistic-missile strike," parliamentary ombudsman Dmytro Lubinets wrote on social media.
 "These acts merely underscore the enemy's ruthlessness and barbarity."